carpentries/instructor-training/episodes/09-mindset.md

 How can we incorporate error framing into our lessons?
 We need to reduce the negative emotions associated with errors, instead casting errors as a "[natural part of learning](https://www.researchgate.net/publication/292881989_Enhancing_firm_performance_and_innovativeness_through_error_management_culture)".
-Sharing experiences of learning from errors can encourage students to adopt a growth-mindset.
+Sharing experiences of learning from errors can encourage learners to adopt a growth-mindset.
 Associating improvement-based praise with errors can also encourage positive emotions associated with making errors in learning.
-Finally, the use of [live coding]({{ page.root }}/15-live/) as the focus for teaching allows for teachers to model how errors can be positively framed and the process for overcoming them.
+Finally, the use of [live coding]({{ page.root }}/15-live/) as the focus for teaching allows for instructors to model how errors can be positively framed and the process for overcoming them.

 > ## Helping Learners Learn From Mistakes